UVADS/ds6015/README.md

 ## Collaboration

+**Meetings**
-- Reach out to your faculty mentor and sponsor for project kickoff
+- Reach out to your faculty mentor and sponsor for project kickoff.
+  Meet the sponsor first, then the mentor.
+- Schedule (ideally weekly) recurring meetings.
+Find times that work for everyone.
+- If scheduling is hard some weeks (or during kickoff), go ahead and meet with a subset of attendees.
+  Share meeting notes with the others.
+- If you need to cancel a meeting, give at least 24hrs notice
+- Once availability is shared, get meetings scheduled quickly

 ## Deliverable Details